Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/04-pages/page-01.md

 </pre>

 <span class="label label-success">Neat-O</span> Essentially, this means something like `http://baseurl.com` and `http://baseurl.com/index.html` are the same!
-(This is not true for all websites, but for many.)
+(This is not true for all websites, but many of them.)